FriendsOfSymfony/FOSRestBundle/README.md

         default_engine: php
 ```

-By defaults the view response listener is enabled, and you can in your the action controllers
+The view response listener is enabled by default, and you can in your the action controllers
 return the view object.
 The final output will be processed via the listener by the view handler.

 You can disabled the listener and use manually `fos_rest.view_handler` service for handling the view: